tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 ```

 If we run tests now, they all pass.
 And we can see that they all execute.
 Now we just need to double-check that all tests, that have inner calls to `runTestSuite` have `verifyAllTestsRun` option enabled.
 The only other test suite is the `FailureTest`.
 Adding the option does not produce a failure because this test suite already uses process spy in all inner calls to `runTestSuite`.

+## Conclusion

+Today we learned that it is tricky to work with `process.exit` or any function that can exit our program in the middle of the test.
+Such functions need to be mocked out completely inside of the tests.
+Also, we learned that it is possible to make sure we didn't forget to do that.
+This is quite important because, if we do forget, everything runs smoothly, and we don't know that we made a mistake.

+There is still a lot to go through.
+In a few next episodes we will:

+- Report OK and FAIL for each test;
+- Output carefully formatted failures to the STDERR;
+- Enable our testing framework to run multiple test suite files at once;
+- Enable our testing framework to run in a browser (it is javascript after all).

+See you reading the next exciting article of the series: "Formatting the Output"!

+## Thanks

+Thank you for reading, my dear reader.
+If you liked it, please share this article on social networks and follow me on Twitter: [@waterlink000](https://twitter.com/waterlink000).

+If you have any questions or feedback for me, don’t hesitate to reach me out on Twitter: [@waterlink000](https://twitter.com/waterlink000).